rezarubik/generate-event-ticket/README.md

 ## About Generate Event Ticket

-Generate Event Ticket use PHP-CLI Native, API check and update ticket code use PHP Native
+Generate Event Ticket use PHP-CLI Native, API check and update ticket code use PHP Native.
+This generate event ticket use PHP version 8.1.16.

 ## Installation and Set Up